 In fairness it is adequate for browsing through the menu’s which is really all you use it for — I attempted to text using it once and not only was it slow and incredibly frustrating but the method for selecting predictive text options was very poorly designed.
 When used in combination with the keyboard they provide an ‘easy to use and effective’ duo, but taken by itself the touchscreen is disappointing.

-This is something else that has become increasing important in modern phones, and much like the rest of the phone it is a tale of two halves.
+This is something else that has become increasingly important in modern phones, and much like the rest of the phone, it is a tale of two halves.

 There are a few other features besides the normal collection that also deserve a mention, most notably the LiveSquare page and the apps.
 LiveSquare is basically an alternative homepage (which you can get to from the main one by scrolling sideways) in which your contacts are displayed as avatars which can be moved around into groups and easily selected to quickly send messages or call them.
 Although it took me a while to figure out why this was useful (and even longer to find a situation where it was) I think in the long run you could end up using this quite a lot, although I imagine it could get very crowded on the little screen if you have more than 10 or so contacts.

-Secondly there’s the apps which can dragged, dropped and arranged on your homepage — these range from things like clocks and calendars to shortcuts to other ‘sections’ of the phone.
-These are hardly revolutionary, but are kind of nice to have, and in fact the only one that really deviates from what is already available elsewhere on the phone is a Facebook app, but as of yet this has refused to work so I can’t really say whether this is worth the space!
+Secondly, there are the apps which can drag, dropped and arranged on your homepage — these range from things like clocks and calendars to shortcuts to other ‘sections’ of the phone.
+These are hardly revolutionary but are kind of nice to have, and in fact, the only one that really deviates from what is already available elsewhere on the phone is a Facebook app, but as of yet this has refused to work so I can’t really say whether this is worth space!